MEMORI

 6-15%

-of inpatients develop a healthcare-associated condition.⁽¹⁾
+of inpatients develop a hospital acquired infection.⁽¹⁾

 ² Arefian, H., Hagel, S., Fischer, D., Scherag, A., Brunkhorst,